Data-Wrangling-with-JavaScript/nodejs-visualization-example/README.md

 An example that shows how to use the Nightmare headless browser to capture web-based visualizations under Node.js.

-Example code here accopmanies [my article on CSS tricks](http://bit.ly/2HW3W0b).
+Example code here accomanies [my article on CSS tricks](http://bit.ly/2HW3W0b).

+To keep up with my work please follow @ashleydavis75 on Twitter or sign up for my email list on my blog [The Data Wrangler](http://www.the-data-wrangler.com/).

 ## Examples